l3p-cv/lost/docs/sphinx/source/contribution_guide.rst

     - The *lost* container will inherit from the *lost-base*.
     - As first step build *lost-base*.
 The Dockerfile is located at `lost/docker/lost-base <https://github.com/l3p-cv/lost/blob/master/docker/lost-base/>`_.
     - After that you can build the *lost* container, using your local version of *lost-base*.
 The dockerfile can be found here: `lost/docker/lost <https://github.com/l3p-cv/lost/blob/master/docker/lost/>`_
-* Building *lost-cv* will work analog to building the *lost* container
-* `lost-cv-gpu <https://github.com/l3p-cv/lost/blob/master/docker/executors/lost-cv-gpu/Dockerfile>`_ is based on `lost-gpu-base <https://github.com/l3p-cv/lost/blob/master/docker/lost-gpu-base/Dockerfile>`_
-    - Build *lost-gpu-base* first and then use your local version to build *lost-cv-gpu*